KamiGim/autohotkey-script/README.md

 # autohotkey-script

-Here is a list of useful autohotkey scripts that me myself created.
+Here is a collection of useful autohotkey scripts that me myself created.
 Anyone can add their new script by making the pull request to this repository.

 ## Getting Started